mel-cdn/fastapi-sqlalchemy/README.md

 A FastAPI service using SQLAlchemy to interact with database MySQL database.

-A simple approach how to implement Dependency Injection by switching database from PostgreSQL and "Mock" DynamoDB.
+A simple approach how to implement Dependency Injection by switching database from PostgreSQL and "Mocked" DynamoDB.

+---

 ## Requirements

 1. Install [Python 3.12](https://www.python.org/)
+2. Postgres service running
+    - Create a database
+    - Create a Clients table with the following columns:
+        - Id: INTEGER PRIMARY KEY, IDENTITY
+        - FirstName: VARCHAR
+        - LastName: VARCHAR
+    - Add at least 1 row to the table

 ## Getting Started

 ```bash

 # Create and activate virtual environment